yackoa/yet_another_crawler/README.md

 ## TODO
-* get tests working, fake offline testing of response isn't working (sorry for that)
+* get tests working, offline testing of response isn't working (sorry for that).
+Lost a lot of time trying

 ![mic drop](mic_drop.gif)